14 must-see pieces of art on campus

 Curving above the entrance of the Mechanical Engingeering building is the amazing glass fibre sculpture.
 It’s an abstract design, although if you look closely, it could be link mechanisms, perhaps!
 It was made by making a mould in clay, and it still has the clay-like texture.
 Allan Johnson was an architect, and had studied at Leeds College of Art and was involved with quite a few buildings on campus, including the Mechanical Engineering building.

-The newest art on campus, and one you might not have seen yet.
-It’s in the amazing courtyard outside Pure café on level 9, Worsley.
+One of the newest installations on campus, and one you might not have seen yet.
+It’s in the amazing courtyard outside café on level 9, Worsley.
 If you’re a people watcher, you’ll love these — the expressionless figures display their emotion through their posture and the turbulent hair, blowing in an imaginary breeze.
-Grab a coffee at the Pure café and check these out!
+Grab a coffee at a café and check these out!

 The levitating figure has been lying down for 26 years now, and amazingly not woken up, even though she’s been moved from by the Edward Boyle library, Baines Wing café and now where she gently floats above the floral displays in Clothworkers Court, next to the Great Hall.
 Quentin Bell was Professor of Fine Art in the 1960s, and he worked with Civil Engineering to design and install the work.
 It’s a lady who would have been part of a magician’s act, mysteriously levitating above a table before a wondrous audience.
 Today she’s a captivating sight in all weathers, basking in the afternoon sun, or shivering on a freezing January morning.